 Servant Leadership: Discovering the Real Thing

 Recently I was asked, “What is leadership?
-What do you understand by leadership?”
+What do you think of when you think of leadership?”

 My concept of leadership used to be that it is the power a person has over a group of people.
 They can order people around to achieve their goals because their subordinates must do what they say.
-The goals, visions, and opinions of the people under their leadership don’t matter.
+The goals, visions, and opinions of the people they lead don’t matter much.

-To help you understand where this negative concept came from, I'm going to tell you a little story.
+So that you understand where this negative concept came from, I'm going to tell you a story.

 Since most of the group didn't feel that we were prepared to start a company, we needed someone to lead us.
 Most of us had no idea what that would mean and no initiative to lead.
 Only one person said he wanted to be the leader, telling us that his leadership sense was the best of all of us.